5 Ways to Re-purpose a Sap Bucket

 - Fabric

 Fill the bottom of the bucket with whatever you have on-hand.
-I used bubble packing material (we have loads of it here!).
+I used bubble packing material.

-Next I used quilt batting (or you can use any type of stuffing) to fill in the cushion part.
-Next I laid fabric over all the stuffing and tucked in all the corners.
-I smoothed out any lumps and bumps.
+Next, use quilt batting (or you can use any type of stuffing) to fill in the cushion part.
+Then, lay fabric over all the stuffing and tuck in all the corners and smoothe out any lumps and bumps.

 You can also attach the fabric with hot glue to the inside of the bucket (I didn't because I know I'll seasonally change the fabric!)